Edible Alchemy

 Including edited excerpts from the Resilients Handbook.

 Flax (Linum usitatissimum) has shaped European landscapes and livelihoods for millennia.
 Cultivated for ornamental gardens, food, medicine, furniture stains, inks, and linen, it has covered remarkable ground: laminated linen was the armour of choice in ancient Greece; today, its high-performance composites are used in cars, bikes, and tennis rackets.
-Edible Alchemy worked in this tradition.

 Edible Alchemy: Table Landscape, 2012.
 Linen board and new linen composites for sustainable furniture and tableware, at the Edible Alchemy Aperolab at Central Saint Martins, London, UK.
 Photo: Misha Haller